armsultan/nginx-plus-njs-subrequest-routing/README.md

    1. Check that the `CN` exists.
 If the `CN` is blank, NGINX responds with a `HTTP 400` error back to the client.
-   2. If `CN` value exists, NGINX will extract that value from the `CCRT-Subject` header and save it as the `$ccrtSubject_vin` NGINX varible
+   2. If `CN` value exists, NGINX will extract that value from the `CCRT-Subject` header and save it as the `$ccrtSubject_vin` NGINX variable
 3. NGINX then make a sub-request using NGINX NJS to the routing service with that `CN` value (`$ccrtSubject_vin`) in the `X-Cert-Name` header i.e `X-Cert-Name: $ccrtSubject_vin`
-4. The Routing Service reponds with a JSON response, in this payload includes the "`environment`" value: `Prod`, `ENTERTAINMENT` , `X` or something else.
+4. The Routing Service responds with a JSON response, in this payload includes the "`environment`" value: `Prod`, `ENTERTAINMENT` , `X` or something else.
-5. NGINX NJS parses the JSON body from the Routing Service, extracts the `environment` value and sets the `$env` NGINX variable , e.g. `Production`
+5. NGINX NJS parses the JSON body from the Routing Service, extracts the `environment` value and sets the `$env` NGINX variable, e.g. `Production`
 6. NGINX maps the value of `$env` (`Production`) to the known upstream named `Prod`
-7. Client gets response from the routed service
+7. Client gets the response from the routed service

 ## File Structure